fybgogogo/reverse/README.md

 # Reversible Feature Learning for Brain Tumor Segmentation with Incomplete Modalities
-the code of our reverse feature learning method
+The code of our reverse feature learning method
 # Installation
 ```python
 pip install -r requirements.txt